boegel/easybuild-wiki/3rd-EasyBuild-hackathon---meeting-minutes-day-1.md

  * figure out exact build options that were used
   * document querying log for e.g. configure options
   * or provide tools for it (via `eb`)
+  * will be useful in the future as part of any kind of `EasyDoc` activity, to post information on a website
  * issue of OS dependencies: portable way of specifying them
   * making sure we catch all dependencies (**jail tool provided by HashDist**)
  * `goalf`/`ictce` versioning schemes need to be documented
   * e.g. add `--enable-avx` to FFTW but keep toolchain version the same?
-   * sidenote: `--enable-avx` with FFTW apparently is bad for GROMACS, up to 20% perf loss
+   * sidenote: `--enable-avx` with FFTW apparently is suboptimal for GROMACS, up to 20% perf loss (!)
   * will need to bump ATLAS anyway (because of Sandy Bridge support), hence `goalf` as well
   * keep versions fixed but tweaking builds is not a good idea
- * OpenMPI version bump to v1.5
+ * OpenMPI version: let's bump to v1.5, or later
-  * breaks ABI
+  * ABI is *guaranteed* to be compatible at version onwards (ie. change on the fly the OpenMPI module version, without need to rebuild code)
   * part of new goalf (v2.x?)
  * GROMACS on top of new `goalf` (`goolf`)
  * (Fotis took over for the remainder)
  * PRACE production environment
-  * mainly set of environment variables missing
+  * largely done; mainly a set of environment variables is missing (JT: could use `modextravars` for that)
-  * EasyBuild enables you to set up a PRACE environment in user space
+  * EasyBuild enables you to set up a PRACE environment in user space (huge selling point: you only need GCC/EnvMod/Py)
  * support for custom site-specific environment variables
+  * fi. *_LICENSE_FILE, DEBUGGERS environment and so on;
+  * see `modextravars` stated above
- * HPC-BIOS pitch: standardization policy, see [URL] **FIXME**
+ * HPCBIOS pitch: ie. a standardization effort, collection of policies, see http://hpcbios.readthedocs.org/en/latest/
+  * re-usable high-level documentation (intention is to attach it as .pdf to Users' Welcome Letters)
   * provide "standard" working environment for e.g. climate science

 ### NVIDIA presentation (Adam)

 [slides (PDF)](http://hpcugent.github.com/easybuild/files/CUDA_Toolkit_for_Sysadmins.pdf)

- * [Alan] documentation for building CUDA applications provided by NIVIDA is very useful and hard to come by!
+ * [Alan] documentation for building CUDA applications provided by NVIDIA is very useful and hard to come by!
  * NVIDIA CUDA with OpenMPI: K20 + Mellanox IB
  * 'drop-in' libraries: cuBLAS
   * actually a misnomer, since it provides different function names
  * CUDA (C)
   * compilers + tools
-   * `nvcc` should always be used, not with like `mpicc` which is optional (can handle linking with MPI libs yourself)
+   * `nvcc` should always be used, unlike `mpicc` which is optional (can handle linking with MPI libs yourself)
   * runtime API (`libcudart.so`)
   * IDE, visual profiler
   * collection of libraries (CUBLAS, CUFFT, Thrust, ...)
-  * quite similar to e.g. MPI
+  * quite similar to e.g. MPI (?)
  * usually there's a configure option like `--enable-cuda`, but no standard
   * similar for installation prefix for CUDA, e.g. `CUDA_HOME` (quite similar across apps)
  * some apps ship their own runtime